-The death of any person receiving services, regardless of the cause of death and deaths that occur under the auspices of an agency.

-(S Significa cidents Conduct Between Seclusion Unauthorized Use of Medication Error Inappropriate Use of Individuals Receiving Time Out With Adverse Effects Restraints Services Conduct between persons The placement of an individual The use of a procedure in administration of a The use of a restraint receiving services that would receiving services in a room or which a person receiving prescribed or over-the- when the technique that is constitute abuse if committed area from which he or she services is removed from counter medication, used, the amount of force by a custodian, except sexual cannot, or perceives that he or regular programming and which is that is used, or the activity involving adults who she cannot, leave at will. isolated in a room or area for inconsistent with a situation are capable of consenting OPWDD prohibits the use of the convenience of a prescription or order in which the restraint is and consent to the activity seclusion; custodian, or as a substitute issued for a service used is inconsistent with for programming; which has an adverse an individual's plan of Penal Law 130 Definition effect on an individual services (including a Sexual contact" means any receiving services. behavior support plan).
-A touching of the sexual or "adverse effect" shall "restraint" shall include the other intimate parts of a mean the unanticipated use of any manual, person for the purpose of and undesirable side pharmacological or gratifying sexual desire of effect from the mechanical measure or either party.
-It includes the administration of a device to immobilize or touching of the actor by the particular medication limit the ability of a person victim, as well as the which unfavorably receiving services to freely touching of the victim by affects the wellbeing of a move his or her the actor, whether directly or person receiving arms, legs or body through clothing, as well as services the emission of ejaculate by the actor upon any part of the victim, clothed or unclothed.
+The death of any person receiving services, regardless of the cause of death and deaths that occur under the auspices of an agency and .
+S Significa ncidents 9 Conduct Between Seclusion Unauthorized Use of Time Out Medication Error With Adverse Effects Inappropriate Use of Restraints Services Conduct between persons The placement of an individual The use of a procedure in administration of a The use of a restraint proprieta services that would receiving services in a room or which a person receiving prescribed or over-the- when the technique that is constitute abuse if committed area from which he or she services is removed from counter medication, used, the amount of force hy a custodian except sexual cannot, or perceives that he or regular programming and which is that is used, or the activity involving adults who she cannot, leave at will. isolated in a room or area for inconsistent with a situation are canable of consenting OPWDD prohibits the use of the convenience of a prescription or order in which the restraint is and consent to the activity seclusion: custodian, or as a substitute issued for a service used is inconsistent with for programming; which has an adverse an individual's plan of Penal I aw 130 Definition effect on an individual services (including a Sovial contact" means any 5 receiving services. behavior support plan).
+A Jestual Collidate micano any B "adverse effect" shall "restraint" shall include the toucriffig of the sexual of mean the unanticipated lise of any manual other intimate parts of a illean the analysis abormopological or person for the purpose of and undesirable side priarrilacological of qratifying sexual desire of effect from the mechanical measure or either party.
+It includes the 5 administration of a device to immobilize or touching of the actor by the particular medication limit the ability of a person victim as well as the which unfavorably receiving services to freely touching of the victim by affects the wellbeing of a move his or her the actor, whether directly or person receiving arms, legs or body through clothing, as well as services the emission of ejaculate by 2 the actor upon any part of the victim, clothed or unclothed.